s-gunde/git_assignment/README.md

 - [ ] **Manage Access:** Look for the section where you can manage access or collaborators.
 - [ ] **Invite a Collaborator:** Type in the person’s GitHub username or email and send them an invite.
 - [ ] **Set Permissions:** Decide what level of access they should have (like read or write permissions).
+       For sharing write permissions:
        - After the collaborator accepts the invitation, you can set their permission level.
        - Click the **Manage access** button again, then click on the dropdown next to their name.
        - Select **Write** to grant them write permissions, which allows them to:
                 - Push commits
                 - Manage issues
                 - Handle pull requests and more

 **e.
 What is the difference between git and GitHub?**
 **Git** is the tool that helps you track changes in your code.
 It’s like a supercharged save system that also keeps track of who made what changes and lets you work on different versions of your project at the same time.